 - At the end of your day, you jot down six tasks you’d like to tackle the next day.
 Only six.

 - The following day, you look at your tasks and determine the order of importance of each.

-- You focus on completing one task at a time in order to increase your productivity.
+- You focus on completing one task at a time to increase your productivity.

 - Remaining tasks not completed are rolled over to a slot in your “six” for the following day.

 How easy and simple is that?
 This is precisely why I have decided to focus on just three main tasks each day.
-Once these are completed I can move on to passion projects, and/or client work.
-That is why notepads and visual planners that clearly provide space for these type of items is so important to my team!
+Once these are completed, I can move on to passion projects, and client work.
+That is why notepads and visual planners that provide space for these type of items is so important to my team!